 The current coding standards were introduced in 1996 by the Organisation Codes Service (OCS), now the Organisation Data Service.
 Subsequent revisions to the structure and format of ORGANISATION CODES have given these codes a consistent and stable format.
 This both reflects the organisational changes in the NHS and protects the codes against future changes to the structure of the NHS.

-These details are made available in the Organisation Data Service data set, issued quarterly to NHS users via the online distribution service, Technology Reference Data Update Distribution Service (TRUD) and through the Organisation Data Service pages on the NHSnet.
+These details are made available in the Organisation Data Service data set, issued quarterly to NHS users via the online distribution service, Technology Reference Data Update Distribution Service (TRUD) and through the Organisation Data Service website.

 For codes and format see: